ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 Context-based restrictions rules now supersede the use of private IP allowlists as the recommended approach for implementing allowlists against an {{site.data.keyword.messagehub}} instance.
 The use of private IP allowlists continues to be supported but is now deprecated.

-If both context-based restrictions rules and IP allowlists are defined against the same {{site.data.keyword.messagehub}} instance, the IP allowlist is ignored, because the context-based restrictions rules override any previous private IP allowlist.
+If both context-based restrictions rules and IP allowlists are defined against the same {{site.data.keyword.messagehub}} instance, the IP allowlist is ignored because the context-based restrictions rules override any previous private IP allowlist.

 ### Migrating from private IP allowlists to context-based restrictions
 {: #cbr_migrating}